rahilsai/microswimmer-model/README.md

 applied all this to the weighted memory model in: weighted_memory_first_hit

-- diffusion measure

-- swimmer_trajectory_DPP
+### swimmer_trajectory_plots
-can now store multiple trajectories for a y by theta grid of initial points also produces the period histogram which may make the period_histogram obsolete
+stores multiple trajectories for grid of initial points

+This script produces:
-plot trajectory of a single swimmer
+- plot trajectory of a single swimmer

-- period_histogram  (for reorientation times)
-plot trajectory of a single swimmer plot angle against time attempt at making something to find priod lengths
+- plot angle against time

-histogram thingy (now implemented into simmer_trajectory as well)
+- plot angle against time, but mod 2*pi
+- plots trajectory of many swimmers
+- histogram of angles of all trajectories

+### diffusion_measure